About Me

 Thanks to my machinist father, I developed an appreciation for mechanical things and shop environments at a very young age.
 This led me to pursue a degree in Mechanical Engineering from the University of California, Irvine.
 I then explored the aerospace, automotive aftermarket, and concept car industries before doing product development at Mazda R&D for almost 9 years.

-Currently I am at a Gunther Werks trying to be a part of the latest chapter in the modern history of the classic 911.
+I then moved to Gunther Werks to be a part of the latest chapter in the modern history of the classic 911.
+I was fortunate enough to be a part of the Turbo Coupe development program.
+I spent a total of 5 years on my Porsche adventure.

-In my spare time I wrench on my own 911 (the star of this blog), develop my own parts for it, and share my knowledge with the air-cooled Porsche community.
+In my spare time I wrench on my own 911 (the star of this blog), develop my own parts for it, and share my lessons learned with the air-cooled Porsche community.

 I also enjoy introducing my two daughters to as much Southern California car culture as I can.